 Why these loans haven’t been banned yet is beyond me.
 They should be.
 Why?
 Charging interest rates of multiple 100% pa is predatory.
 Plain and simple.
 What does it mean for you?
 AVOID THEM LIKE THE PEST.

-If your hire purchase comes with an interest-free period don’t just sit on it: Use that interest-free period to repay all (or at least as much as possible).
+If your hire purchase comes with an interest-free period don’t just sit on it: Use that interest-free period to repay it all (in weekly instalments you can afford).

 Vehicle and Personal loans